-In this work, we propose a principled approach for aligning a pair of high-dimensional datasets $\mathcal{X}$ and $\mathcal{Y}$ and embedding them jointly into $\mathbb{R}^q$.
-Our approach, termed \textit{Entropic Optimal Transport eigenmaps}, is naturally interpretable and is amenable to theoretical analysis under challenging conditions frequently encountered in real-world applications.
-Our technique relies on Entropic Optimal Transport (EOT) between distributions~\cite{cuturi2013sinkhorn,peyre2019computational} -- a regularized variant of classical Optimal Transport (OT)~\cite{villani2009optimal}.
-EOT is a popular approach for approximating OT due to its numerous computational and statistical benefits; see, e.g.,~\cite{mena2019statistical,nutz2022entropic,carlier2017convergence,lin2022efficiency} and references therein.
-Here, we utilize the EOT transport plan between the datasets $\mathcal{X}$ and $\mathcal{Y}$ under the Euclidean distance.
-This transport plan encodes the inter-data pairwise affinities between points in $\mathcal{X}$ and $\mathcal{Y}$, represented by a nonnegative matrix $W\in\mathbb{R}^{m\times n}$.
-We then use the leading nontrivial singular vectors of $W$ after a suitable rescaling to embed $\mathcal{X}$ and $\mathcal{Y}$ into $\mathbb{R}^q$; see Section~\ref{sec: the proposed method} for a description of EOT and our method in Algorithm~\ref{alg:EOT eigenmaps}.
-Figure~\ref{fig: intro illustration} illustrates our setup and proposed approach.
+We propose a principled approach for aligning high-dimensional datasets $\mathcal{X}$ and $\mathcal{Y}$ in $\mathbb{R}^p$ and embedding them jointly into $\mathbb{R}^q$.
+Our approach, termed \textit{Entropic Optimal Transport eigenmaps}, is interpretable and amenable to theoretical analysis under challenging conditions frequently encountered in real-world applications.

+Our technique relies on Entropic Optimal Transport (EOT) between distributions~\cite{cuturi2013sinkhorn,peyre2019computational}---a regularized variant of classical Optimal Transport (OT)~\cite{villani2009optimal}.
+In particular, we utilize the entropic transport plan between the datasets $\mathcal{X}$ and $\mathcal{Y}$ in $\mathbb{R}^p$, represented by a nonnegative matrix $W\in\mathbb{R}^{m\times n}$.
+This matrix describes a coupling between the datasets $\mathcal{X}$ and $\mathcal{Y}$ and encodes the inter-data pairwise affinities between them.
+We use the leading nontrivial singular vectors of $W$ after a suitable rescaling to embed $\mathcal{X}$ and $\mathcal{Y}$ into $\mathbb{R}^q$; see Section~\ref{sec: the proposed method} for a description of EOT and our method (Algorithm~\ref{alg:EOT eigenmaps}).
+Figure~\ref{fig: intro illustration} exemplifies our setup and proposed approach in a simple simulation.